bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 Consider these two triangular paths on a leg-by-leg basis.
-For the :guilabel:`S.1 Fe.1` path, the first and last leg are of the distance between the absorber and the Fe scatterer in the fourth shell.
-The remaining leg is the first shell distance.
-In terms of length, this path covers the full distance of the fourth shell path and half the distance of the first shell path.
+For the :guilabel:`S.1 Fe.1` path, the first and last leg are of the distance between the absorber and the first shell S.  The remaining leg is the distance of Fe scatterer in the fourth shell.
+In terms of length, this path covers the full distance of the first shell path and half the distance of the fourth shell path.
 Thus we will approximate its
-|sigma|\ :sup:`2` as ``ssfe+ss/2``.
+|sigma|\ :sup:`2` as ``ss+ssfe/2``.

 The :guilabel:`S.1 S.2` triangle is a bit more ambiguous, since we do not have a parameter describing the leg that goes from the first shell